Reward2020/GCP_Challenge_Labs/Google-Cloud-with-Terraform-GSP345/README.md

 --------------------------------------------------------------------------------------------

-To import the first instance, use the following command, using the Instance ID for tf-instance-1 you copied down earlier.
+**To import the first instance**, use the following command, using the Instance ID for tf-instance-1 you copied down earlier.

 ------------------------------------------------------------------------------------------
 terraform import module.instances.google_compute_instance.tf-instance-1 <Instance ID - 1>